rholangcoop/rholang.org/blog/2020-03-11-debrief-169/index.md

  - LGM: re jusidiction... can't say too much before a meeting 2pm today with a connection @DarrylN: came up with.
  - Q ( @jimscarver: ): accepting board applications?
 Should the governance committee be recruiting?
    - A (LGM): the board is open to them; has a process for appointing between annual meetings.

+see also: [Community Debriefs](https://blog.rchain.coop/blog/category/community/debriefs/) category in the Coop blog